cicadacreativemag/ccm_website/content/landing.md

 {{< masonry >}}

-{{< cards/card-small title="SUBMIT TO ISSUE 08" img-src="/images/landing/starmoon-full-callforsubs-02.png" alt="A call to submissions for Issue 08.
-Features an illustration of a white-haired character with star eyes." caption="Submit now" link="/submit">}}
+{{< cards/card-small title="SUBMISSIONS ARE CLOSED" img-src="/images/landing/starmoon-full-callforsubs-02.png" alt="A call to submissions for Issue 08.
+Features an illustration of a white-haired character with star eyes.">}}
-You voted, and we listened.
-The winner for Issue 08's theme is "Dial-up Dreams," a Y2k-flavored trip down memory lane.
-Submit your creative work before November 1, 2024 for consideration.
-Submissions will be reviewed on a rolling basis, with decisions being sent out within 3 weeks.
+Thank you to everyone who participated in the review cycle for Issue 08: "Dial-up Dreams."
+We are hard at working preparing the issue for publication, which will be released here later this month.
+We will announce the publication via newsletter, social media, and in our RSS feed.
+Stay creative, and we hope this issue delivers everything you hoped for and more.
+Stay tuned for announcements regarding Issue 09!
 {{< /cards/card-small >}}

 {{< cards/card-small title="RECENT BLOG POSTS">}}
 {{< blog-feed >}}
 {{< /cards/card-small >}}

-{{< cards/card-small title="WRITE US AN EMAIL" img-src="/images/landing/starmoonletter.png" alt="A sample email." caption="Send here" link="https://tally.so/r/wd6egr">}}
-Is there anything you'd like to say that you've left unsaid?
-Write an email about it!
-If you consent to its publication, you could see it in Issue 08.
-Read more about it and submit at the link below.
-{{< /cards/card-small >}}

 {{< cards/card-small title="HALLOWEEN PLAYLIST">}}
 Check out our collaborative Halloween playlist!
-<iframe style="border-radius:0px" src="https://open.spotify.com/embed/playlist/2V2Opt7ELGCWPxa9jQ39un?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
+<iframe style="border-radius:0px" src="https://open.spotify.com/embed/playlist/2V2Opt7ELGCWPxa9jQ39un?utm_source=generator" width="100%" height="430" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 {{< /cards/card-small >}}

 {{< cards/card-small title="RSS FEED" caption="RSS feed" link="/index.xml">}}
 Looking for a lightweight way to keep up with Cicada?
 Add our blog's feed to your favorite RSS reader. <i class="fa-solid fa-square-rss"></i>
 {{< /cards/card-small >}}

 {{< /masonry >}}